dahimbis/dahimbis/README.md

 - 🔧 **Data Engineering** — The unsung hero of every great ML project
 - 🤯 **Machine Learning, Deep Learning, and RL** — Helping machines learn without taking over the world (yet)

-**When I'm not coding:**
-I work with students through STEM outreach programs.
-Nothing beats the moment when someone realizes they can build the future too.

 **Current Interests or Roles:**

 - 🧠 **Machine Learning Engineer**